4 Stops on an Amazing Southern Oregon Camping Trip

 Sunset Bay State Park, Southern Oregon coast

-We love Sunset Bay State Park for the Oregon Coast because of the miles of hiking trails that you can access right from the campground.
+We love Sunset Bay State Park for where to camp on the Oregon Coast because of the miles of hiking trails that you can access right from the campground.
 The trails connect three state parks where you can go mushroom hunting, see seals and seal lions, go tide pooling, go SUP or kayaking, and visit the formal gardens of Shore Acres.
 The main attraction is the stunning views of the coastline with its unusual geology.

 Camping trip in Southern Oregon coast